How long can cats go without food?

 If any of my cats go into a state of eating less than they normally do I instantly go into a state of high alert.
-Never down play a low appetite in cats.
-The unfortunately are just not build to handle malnourishment well.
+Never downplay a low appetite in cats.
+They unfortunately are just not built to handle malnourishment well.

 How can I prevent my cat from starving proactively?

-The best way to make sure you are aware of that your cats are being healthy and eating properly is by being a good cat owner.
+The best way to make sure you are aware that your cats are healthy and eating properly is by being a good cat owner.

 Know your cats!
 Pay attention to their behaviors and diets!

 If one of my cats starts acting different, I know instantly, because I spend my time at home hanging out with my cats…playing games, having treats and giving them dinner.

 I know who likes what treat.
 Who likes each brand of wet food and flavor.
 Who plays with toys and who doesn’t.

 If for any reason I placed a wet food down and my cat Tigger didn’t come running, we would probably be at the vet the next day.

 Part of making sure your cat doesn’t go without eating is by visibly seeing them eating on a regular basis.
 If you have one cat this is pretty simple.
 The food bowl gets lower or the wet food you placed is gone, well then you know your cat at their dinner.